al-ell/geoQuiz/README.md

 ### Project Goals

-To create a geography trivia quiz game with different levels of difficulty and themes
+To create a geography trivia quiz game with different levels of difficulty.

 ### User Stories